10 Must-See Highlights of the Timeless Vietnam, Laos & Thailand Motorcycle Tour

 Must-See & Do:

-• Pha That Luang – Laos’ most sacred stupa, covered in gold and standing since the 3rd century.
+- Pha That Luang – Laos’ most sacred Buddhist stupa, plated in gold and said to house a relic of the Buddha.

 Must-Try Food:

-• Mok Pa – Fish steamed in banana leaves, packed with lemongrass, dill, and spice.
+- Mok Pa – Steamed fish in banana leaves, seasoned with lemongrass, dill, and chili.

-• Laap (Larb) – A tangy minced meat salad that’s best eaten with sticky rice.
+- Laap (Larb) – A tangy minced meat salad served with sticky rice; it’s the national dish of Laos and a must for first-timers.

 4. Buddha Park, Laos – The Surreal Sculpture Garden